Skip to main content

 The scanners

 The reminder scan runs hourly rather than every minute — renewal reminders aren’t time-critical to the second, and a 60-minute cadence keeps the re-evaluation churn low.
-The webhook scan runs fastest (15s) because delivery latency is the thing merchants feel.
+The webhook scan runs fastest (every 3s) because delivery latency is the thing merchants feel.
+The payout scan (20s) picks up processing payout rows and performs the Nomba bank transfer; the mandate-activation scan (3m) re-queries PENDING NIBSS e-mandates and flips them to ACTIVE.
+Both are described in payouts and direct debit.

 Email as a queue, not an await